tinymce/tinymce-docs/tinydrive/tinydrive-api/plugin.md

 ## tinydrive.browse

-The `tinydrive.browse` method enables you to browse your files stored in Tiny Drive but not insert/pick them.
+The `tinydrive.browse` method enables you to browse your files stored in Tiny Drive but without the possibility to pick them to be inserted.
 This might be useful if you want to use Tiny Drive as a generic file manager.
-It returns a promise but the promise will only resolve when the Tiny Drive dialog is closed.
+It returns a promise but the promise will only resolve when the Tiny Drive dialog is closed by using the close button.

 ### Demo